sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/Overview.md

 ### Accessing the Github Repo (IBM Only)

 The repository for this work is located at [https://github.com/carbon-design-system/carbon-ai-chat](https://github.com/carbon-design-system/carbon-ai-chat).
-This repository includes code examples and language string translations in addition to source code and issues boards.
+This repository includes code examples and language string translations in addition to source code and issue boards.

-You need to follow the following steps for access.
+Follow these steps to request access:

 _Sometimes the first time the SSO session doesn't correctly get updated with the new permissions until you shutdown your browser completely and log back in._

-1. Visit [AccessHub](https://ibm-support.saviyntcloud.com/ECMv6/request/requestHome) and request for access to "Carbon Design System internal repository access"
+1. Visit [AccessHub](https://ibm-support.saviyntcloud.com/ECMv6/request/requestHome) and request access to "Carbon Design System internal repository access"
-2. Once you received confirmation of access, onboard your public GitHub account to IBM's Github Enterprise Cloud (GHEC) account at [https://gh-user-map.opensource.dal.dev.cirrus.ibm.com/](https://gh-user-map.opensource.dal.dev.cirrus.ibm.com/)
+2. After receiving confirmation of access, onboard your public GitHub account to IBM's Github Enterprise Cloud (GHEC) account at [https://gh-user-map.opensource.dal.dev.cirrus.ibm.com/](https://gh-user-map.opensource.dal.dev.cirrus.ibm.com/)
 3. See [https://github.com/orgs/carbon-design-system/sso](https://github.com/orgs/carbon-design-system/sso) to initiate SSO login to the Github Enterprise Cloud
 4. See [https://github.com/carbon-design-system/carbon-ai-chat](https://github.com/carbon-design-system/carbon-ai-chat) to validate access.

 ### Installing the Carbon AI Chat

 You can install the Carbon AI Chat into your application in multiple ways.
-Internally, the Carbon AI Chat uses dynamic imports to only load the pieces of the Carbon AI Chat that you need.

 #### Using as a React component